weel/android-messaging-tutorial/README.md

         }
     });

-If you're interested in learning more about Parse queries, you can read about them [here](https://parse.com/docs/android_guide#queries).
+Read more about Parse queries [here](https://parse.com/docs/android_guide#queries).

 You can now send messages between two users without the messaging screen being open.
-Ex: User A can send a message to User B. User B can open the app 3 weeks later and see the message that User A sent, since you now store the messages as they are sent.
+For example, User A can send a message to User B. User B can open the app three weeks later and see the message from User A since messages are stored as they are sent.